LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Methodology

 \subsubsection{\textbf{Summarize-Reform-Analyze}}

 After acquiring each domain's sub-sequences, we perform the summarize-reform-analyze to generate the fine-grained user profiles.
 In the first summarization stage, we summarize $C$ domain-specific user preferences based on the $C$ sub-sequences in domain \textit{A} and \textit{B} and denote the corresponding textual preferences as $\{P_A^c\}^C_{c=1}$ and $\{P_B^c\}^C_{c=1}$.
 Then, in the second reforming stage, we leverage the same domain ratio $r$ in Section~\ref{sec:intro} to balance the summaries of each domain by introducing an extra instruction to the designed prompt.
-Specifically, the constructed reforming instruction is a textual description of the extent of imbalance issue in the interaction sequence, denoted as $\mathcal{R}$, which is first selected among 5 manually constructed options according to the value of $r$ and then reforming by powerful LLMs with the corresponding domain background.
+Specifically, the constructed reforming instruction is a textual description of the extent of the domain imbalance issue in the interaction sequence, denoted as $\mathcal{R}$, which is first selected among 5 manually constructed options according to the value of $r$ and then reforming by powerful LLMs with the corresponding domain background.
 At last, in the analysis stage, we organize the $\{P_A^c\}^C_{c=1}$ and $\{P_B^c\}^C_{c=1}$ into the prompt with the pre-constructed $\mathcal{R}$ to analyze the user's cross-domain preference, denoted as $\mathcal{P}_u$.
-For all the mentioned prompt templates, please find them in the \textbf{Appendix}~\ref{sec:prompt}.